Dr. McBabe’s Walking Desk Product Review

-[Editors Note – June 1, 2018 – as far as we can tell this company is no longer in business.
-Below is the original review from 2013.]
+[Editors Note – February 5, 2019 – as far as we can tell this company is no longer in business.
+We have relegated it to the The Office Fitness Dead Pool.
+Despite the fact that their website is still up external traffic measures have indicated zero activity for several years now.
+Below is our original review from 2013.]

 At WorkWhileWalking we’ve gone through great efforts to educate treadmill desk enthusiasts on the importance of proper equipment selection and ergonomic settings.
 Then along comes a product that brings it all into focus by literally violating every piece of sage advice that we’ve ever passed along to prospective treadmill desk users.

 In short, the only way in which Dr. McBabe’s Walking Desk Platform is superior to a roughcut plank of wood with two adjustable straps is that it won’t give you any splinters.

 There are numerous promoters out there trying to ride the coattails of the legitimate treadmill desk revolution by introducing poorly engineered products, making false health claims or both.
 You can guess what category we feel this one falls into.
 Apparently investors have had the same opinion about McBabe’s Kickstarter campaign (pulled), which failed – as have other similar attempts at strapping a board to the arms of a treadmill and calling it a funding-worthy product.